kubernetes/kompose/docs/user-guide.md

       kompose.hpa.replicas.max: 10
 ```

-- `kompose.hpa.cpu` defines % cpu utilization trigger scale from Horizontal Pod Autoscaler.
+- `kompose.hpa.cpu` defines % cpu utilization that triggers to scale the number of pods.
 It is represented as a percentage of a resource.
-Default value: 50 [HPA CPU Utilization](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).
+Default value is set to 50.
+This default value serves as a safeguard, providing a conservative starting point for your HPA configuration.
+More info: [HPA CPU Utilization](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics).

 For example: